MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-the-DPM-server.md

 ![alternate scenario with four DPM servers chained](../../media/DPM2012_DR_ChainingS1.jpg)

 ### Cyclic protection
-If you don’t want to use a secondary server then two [!INCLUDE[dpm2012short](../../includes/dpm2012short_md.md)] servers can protect each other.
+If you don’t want to use a secondary server then two DPM servers can protect each other.

 **Scenario 3: Cyclic protection**